trustlines-protocol/blockchain/README.md

 #### Netstats Client

-The netstats client reports the state of your node to the [Laika netstats page](https://laikanetstats.trustlines.foundation/) that gives a rough overview over the current state of the network.
+The netstats client reports the state of your node to the [Laika netstats page](https://laikanetstats.trustlines.foundation/) that gives a rough overview of the current network state.
 It is a fully optional component which helps the community, at the cost leaks of some leakage of private information.

 To participate, you first need to request credentials managed by the Trustlines Foundation.
 Please email